pink88/Tuiss2HA/README.md

 # Tuiss2HA
 This adds support for Blinds2go Electronic blinds, powered by the Tuiss Smartview platform (if other brands exist they should work, but are untested).
 These blinds use bluetooth low energy and are controlled through a simple cover interface.
-As well as control of the blinds position through home assistant, this also includes 2 services.
+As well as control of the blinds position through Home Assistant, this also includes 2 services.
 1 service can be used to get the battery status (normal or low).
-The other can be used to periodically poll your blinds to get their position, as using the Tuiss app or bluetooth remotes will not automatically update the position of the blind in home assistant due to limitations in the tuiss platform itself.
+The other can be used to periodically poll your blinds to get their position, as using the Tuiss app or bluetooth remotes will not automatically update the position of the blind in Home Assistant due to limitations in the Tuiss platform itself.

+Note: This integration only controls blinds using BLE (bluetooth low energy), it will not control blinds that also or only support RF control.

 ## Before Integration to Home Assistant ##